Owja Kolah

-Owja Kolah (اوجا كله, also Romanized as Owjā Kolah; also known as Owjā Kolā and Ūjā Kolā) is a village in Kelarestaq-e Gharbi Rural District, in the Central District of Chalus County, Mazandaran Province, Iran.
-At the 2016 census, its population was 481, in 169 households.
-Up from 382 people in 2006.
+Owja Kolah (اوجا كله) (Note: Also romanized as Owjā Kolah; also known as Owjā Kolā and Ūjā Kolā) is a village in Kelarestaq-e Gharbi Rural District of the Central District in Chalus County, Mazandaran province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 382 in 113 households.
+The following census in 2011 counted 458 people in 151 households.
+The 2016 census measured the population of the village as 481 people in 169 households.

 Geography

-Owja Koleh is between Sardab Rud river in its east and Hachirud river in its west.
-It has access to Chalus city and Chalus Road as well as Road 22 through rural roads.
-Settlements near Owja Koleh are Herteh Kola in north, Nematabad and Karimabad in east, and Chakhani in west.
-South of Owja Koleh lie the Alborz mountains and forests.
+Owja Kolah is between Sardab Rud River in its east and Hachirud River in its west.
+It has access to the city of Chalus and Chalus Road as well as Road 22 through rural roads.
+Settlements near Owja Kolah are Herteh Kola in the north, Nematabad and Karimabad in the east, and Chakhani in the west.
+South of Owja Kolah lie the Alborz mountains and forests.